NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter3.md

 Wage

-#Know more about the Wage dataset.
+# Learn more about the Wage dataset.
+Type dim(Wage) to see more.

-# Reveal first and last few observations
+# Reveal first few observations with the head() function.
+Type head(Wage) below.

-# Summary of the dataset
+# Get a summary of the dataset by typing summary(Wage)